 Buy Citrus Bergamot

-This stuff is getting pretty popular so you can find it at many places like GNC, Vitamin shoppe, Vitamin World, Walmart, Target, CVS, Walgreens, Costco, Rite Aid, BJs and Acme to name a few.
+This stuff is getting pretty popular so you should be able to find it at many places like GNC, Vitamin shoppe, Vitamin World, Walmart, Target, CVS, Walgreens, Costco, Rite Aid, BJs and Acme to name a few.
 This stuff is not expensive either, which is another reason it makes an attractive option.

 Which Supplement Is Best?

 There are many different supplements available.
 Some products combine bergamot with other ingredients like vitamin C, resveratrol, red yeast rice or CoQ10.
-Companies sometimes add other ingredients to their supplements in the hopes of getting better results or trying to combine a lesser known product (in this case, bergamot) to a more well known or accepted supplement (like CoQ10) to enhance sales.
+Companies sometimes add other ingredients to their supplements in the hopes of getting better results.
+In theory, combinations of different ingredients may work better, but it will take research to know for sure.

 Hopefully this will take care of everything.
 If it doesn't, a couple of things to take a look at include: